Alexander-Shulginov/Frontend-Interview-Questions/docs/en/guide/css/index.md

 :::details What is the Box Model?

-> A concept that defines the structure and behavior of elements on a web page.
+The concept that defines the structure and behavior of elements on a page.

-Structurally, every element on a page consists of:
+Structurally, each element on the page consists of:

 -   Content
 -   Padding